wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.3 =
+~ Fix error when choose only 1 category in Post destination.
+~ Only display pipes with both source and destination selected.
++ Added missing jQuery in cronjob pages.

 = 1.2 =
 ~ Improved PHP code to work with PHP 5.3.
 It used to requires PHP 5.4 or higher.
 ~ Allowed user to choose the number of pipes to be displayed on the Pipes Listing.